Cumulocity-IoT/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-604-0-improved-performance-of-smartrules-creation-and-update.md

 version: 10.20.604.0
 ---
 Previously, the request time for creating or updating a smart rule increased with the number of enabled or disabled sources.
-Therefore it was recommended to not select the **Activate also for <number> child assets** checkbox when a local smart rule was created on a group containing many devices.
+Therefore it was recommended to not select the **Activate also for &lt;number&gt; child assets** checkbox when a local smart rule was created on a group containing many devices.

 With this change the performance of requests has been improved and now updating a smart rule by adding or removing a single device ID from the list of enabled or disabled sources (`enabledSources` or `disabledSources`) is very fast.